jonathansick/blog.jonathansick.ca/_posts/tumblr/2012-04-24-the-todo-list.md

 title: The TODO List
 tags:
 ---
-The TODO ListFrom Paul Graham,
+From Paul Graham,

-  Don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.
+> Don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.